openvmp/partcad/README.md

 ```

 If you want to use these models in a CAD-as-code framework, find below the
 example how to do it in CadQuery.
-More examples are
+Examples for other frameworks are
 [also available](./examples/README.md).

 ```python